martineastwood/GBQ/README.md

 # GBQ

-The `GBQ` package provides a thin wrapper around Google's BigQuery command line tool allowing it to be used from within Julia
+The `GBQ` package provides a thin wrapper around Google's BigQuery command line tool allowing it to be used from within Julia.

 ## Prerequisites